 To pamper your feet with essential oils, fill a bowl with hot water and add 2 drops peppermint oil, along with four drops each of eucalyptus and rosemary oil.
 Soak for 10 minutes.

 If you don’t have any essential oils at home, brew up a very strong cup of peppermint tea and add it to the water.

-Soak your feet in a warm-water footbath spiked with half an ounce arnica tincture.
-The improved blood flow almost instantly results in less pain.
+Alternatively, soak your feet in a warm-water footbath spiked with half an ounce of arnica tincture.
+The improved blood flow almost instantly results in foot pain relief.

-Buy a roller specially designed to massage the soles of the feet (you can usually find them at health food stores).
-Or roll your bare feet over a tennis ball, golf ball or rolling pin for several minutes.
+Buy a roller specially designed to massage the soles of the feet (you can usually find them at health stores), or roll your bare feet over a tennis ball, golf ball or rolling pin for several minutes.

-Shoe inserts, or orthotics, help relieve foot pain caused by flat feet or fallen arches.
+Shoe inserts, or orthotics, can provide foot pain relief if your discomfort is caused by flat feet or fallen arches.
 They’re available at medical-supply stores or from a podiatrist.

 Try wrapping a thick rubber band around all the toes on one foot.
 Spread your toes and hold the stretch for five seconds.
 Repeat ten times to relieve cramped, shoe-bound feet.